 Things to Do in Oslo: A Round-Up of All The Things We Loved About Oslo, Norway, from Our 10 Days Exploring the City!

 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, we received a free Oslo Pass from the Visit Oslo tourism board during our stay, and were able to do many of these experiences for free.

 Also note, we are co-founders of a Facebook group dedicated to travel in Scandinavia.
 If you’re planning a trip, please join the group, which is great for asking questions and getting help and advice from Scandinavia and Nordics travel experts!!

 Norway has been on our travel wish list for a while now, so when the opportunity came up to spend 10 days housesitting in Oslo this summer, we figured it was the perfect excuse to finally visit a country we’ve wanted to explore for years.

 We ended up spending 2.5 weeks in Norway, splitting our time between Oslo for the housesit (we looked after a very sweet Norwegian Forest Cat!), and then exploring some of the country via a Rail Europe / Eurail pass for the rest of the time.
 While we loved exploring some of Norway’s fantastic nature, we also really love cities, and were excited to spend enough time in Norway’s capital to get a feel for it.